Grammar vs. Vocabulary (Differences and Examples)

 Read about What You Love

-Try to dedicate a bit of time each day to reading about whatever interests you.
+Try to dedicate some time each day to reading about whatever interests you.
 Just make sure that whatever you’re reading is well-written.

 Books published by a recognizable publishing company (e.g., Penguin Random House, Harper Collins, Simon and Schuster) are reliable sources.